triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 the meantime you can always help fixing the bug or install explicitly an older Linux kernel package and boot on it.

+## What's new?

+- 2021/06/24: there is a new HLS target along the OpenCL/SPIR compiler flow for Xilinx FPGA.
+The HLS target relies on direct LLVM IR feeding and allows finer control by using HLS extensions.

 ## Installing the Alveo U200 board

 If you do not have a real board and want to use only software or